 The hi-res extension uses the peripheral 4x clock (Clk{PER4}).
 The system clock prescalers must be configured so the peripheral 4x clock frequency is four times higher than the peripheral and CPU clock frequency when the hi-res extension is enabled.

-There is one hi-res extensions that can be enabled for timer/counters pair on PORTC.
+Atmel AVR XMEGA B3 devices have one Hi-Res Extension that can be enabled for the timer/counters pair on PORTC.
 The notation of this is HIRESC.

 20. RTC - 16-bit Real-Time Counter